Nazi plunder: Hermann Göring collection

-The Hermann Göring collection, a personal collection of Reichsmarschall Hermann Göring, was another large collection including confiscated property, consisted of approximately 50 percent of works of art confiscated from the enemies of the Reich.
+The Hermann Göring collection, a personal collection of Reichsmarschall Hermann Göring, was another large collection, approximately 50% of which was property confiscated from the enemies of the Reich.
 Assembled in large measure by art dealer Bruno Lohse, Göring's adviser, and ERR representative in Paris, in 1945, the collection included over 2,000 individual pieces including more than 300 paintings.
 The US National Archives and Records Administration's Consolidated Interrogation Report No. 2 states that Göring never crudely looted, instead he always managed "to find a way of giving at least the appearance of honesty, by a token payment or promise thereof to the confiscation authorities.
 Although he and his agents never had an official connection with the German confiscation organizations, they nevertheless used them to the fullest extent possible."

 Nazi storage of looted objects

 The Third Reich amassed hundreds of thousands of objects from occupied nations and stored them in several key locations, such as Musée Jeu de Paume in Paris and the Nazi headquarters in Munich.
 As the Allied forces gained advantage in the war and bombed Germany's cities and historic institutions, Germany "began storing the artworks in salt mines and caves for protection from Allied bombing raids.
 These mines and caves offered the appropriate humidity and temperature conditions for artworks."
 Well known repositories of this kind were mines in Merkers, Altaussee, and Siegen.
 These mines were not only used for the storage of looted art but also of art that had been in Germany and Austria before the beginning of the Nazi rule.

-Degenerate art was legally banned by the Nazis from entering Germany, and so ones designated were held in what was called the Martyr's Room at the Jeu de Paume.
+Modern art, denigrated as degenerate, was legally banned by the Nazis from entering Germany.
+Artworks designated as such were held in what was called the Martyr's Room at the Jeu de Paume.
 Much of Paul Rosenberg's professional dealership and personal collection were so subsequently designated by the Nazis.
-Following Joseph Goebbels's earlier private decree to sell these degenerate works for foreign currency to fund the building of the Führermuseum and the wider war effort, Hermann Göring personally appointed a series of ERR approved dealers to liquidate these assets and then pass the funds to swell his personal art collection, including Hildebrand Gurlitt.
+Following Joseph Goebbels's earlier private decree to sell these degenerate works for foreign currency to fund the building of the Führermuseum and the wider war effort, Hermann Göring personally appointed a series of ERR-approved dealers to liquidate these assets and then pass the funds to swell his personal art collection, including Hildebrand Gurlitt.
 With the looted degenerate art sold onward via Switzerland, Rosenberg's collection was scattered across Europe.
 Today, some 70 of his paintings are missing, including: the large Picasso watercolor Naked Woman on the Beach, painted in Provence in 1923; seven works by Matisse; and the Portrait of Gabrielle Diot by Degas.

+Additionally, plundered objects were sent to Argentina, where numerous fascist refugees escaped, especially during the presidency of Juan Perón (1946–1955).